isbg/isbg/README.md

 The UWash server typically has the folders below Mail and uses slash (`/`) to seperate components.

+If you don't know how your IMAP folders are implemented, you can always use the `--imaplist` option to find out.

 # Advanced options<a name="Advanced-options"></a>

 If you would like to do something beyond the options listed in the